tparchman/RFseq_projects/POMA/mapping_variant_calling_basicpopgen.md

    grep "^>" rf*[0-9] -c | awk -F"[:.]" '{print $2"\t"$3"\t"$4"\t"$5}' > assemblyComparison
    less assemblyComparison
    ```
-# TLP: Start POMA reference assembly here, remove above if we confirm that this reference is going to work well.
-We may want to compare de novo with reference based eventually.
+# TLP: Start POMA reference assembly here

+We can consider evaluating what a de novo assembly looks like if we have questionable results from mapping to the *H. comma* reference.
+This is doubtful to be an issue, but if it is too distant we could end up with low mapping rates.
+Note all above is from Seth's KRLA work, we should edit to provide important information or background on POMA.

 ## Mapping reads to reference genome with `bwa`